Naveenkumaar/tds_project_2/README.md

 Notes:

 1.Export as PNG.
 Save all your charts as PNG files (with different file names) in the current directory.

 2.Don't send the entire analysis to the LLM.
 You might run out of tokens.
 Send only what might be significant analysis.
 Narrate a story

-Use the LLM to write a story about your analysis.
+3. Use the LLM to write a story about your analysis.
 You can pass it your data structure, analysis, and even your charts.
 Have it describe:

 The data you received, briefly

 The analysis you carried out

 The insights you discovered

-The implications of your findings (i.e. what to do with the insights) Save this as README.md.
+The implications of your findings (i.e. what to do with the insights)

+Save this as README.md.

 Notes:
 Keep images small.
 512x512 px images are ideal.
 That's the size of 1 tile.
 Or, send detail: low to reduce cost.
 Read the LLM Vision Models module and the OpenAI Vision API docs

-Submit your script
+1.Submit your script

-Create a new public repository in your GitHub account with an MIT license.
+2.Create a new public repository in your GitHub account with an MIT license.

-Add your code: autolysis.py
+3.Add your code: autolysis.py

-Create directories called goodreads/, happiness/, and media/.
+4.Create directories called goodreads/, happiness/, and media/.

-Run your script on the respective CSV files and commit the output in that directory.
+5. Run your script on the respective CSV files and commit the output in that directory.
 (Don't commit the input CSVs.
 Just README.md and *.png files.)

-Commit and push these.
+6.Commit and push these.